-The Vauxhall Insignia Grand Sport may be conservatively styled inside, but it’s generously equipped, well made and a pleasant place in which to spend time
+The Vauxhall Insignia may be conservatively styled inside, but it’s generously equipped, well made and a pleasant place in which to spend time

-There’s absolutely nothing wrong with the way the Vauxhall Insignia Grand Sport looks, feels or works inside – but we wish it were just a little more aesthetically exciting.
+There’s absolutely nothing wrong with the way the Vauxhall Insignia looks, feels or works inside – but we wish it were just a little more aesthetically exciting.
 Sure, there’s a modern and swish frameless touchscreen infotainment system, but while overall quality has improved markedly, the interior design hasn’t moved the game on in terms of styling.
 The Peugeot 508 has a far more eye-catching cabin.

 Aesthetic gripes aside, everything works really well in the Insignia.
 The seats are exceedingly comfortable, the ergonomics are spot-on, a sense of solidity abounds and there’s barely a single piece of scratchy plastic in sight (or touch).
 Vauxhall’s focus on quality is clear to see, and buyers are likely to find it most welcome.
 Few will complain about the lower, more comfortable driving position, either.